Concurrent schedule delay

 The situation of concurrent schedule delay is very common in construction, where many “contractual parties” are involved.

-There are specific technquines (schedule delay analysis) to analyze the “schedule delays” and assess the Extension of Time (EOT)
+There are specific technquines: schedule delay analysis to evaluate the “schedule delays” and assess the Extension of Time (EOT).

-- For contract management it is necessary to identify the causes and the contractual party which actually caused the schedule delay, and to assess such delay.
+- For claim management it is necessary to identify the causes and the contractual party which actually caused the schedule delay, and to assess such delay.

 - In the majority of cases the delay is caused by concurrent events, i.e there is a “concurrency” of causes, occuring at the same time-period.

 - This type of “delay” is named concurrent schedule delay, which is the most common but even the most difficult to analyze and manage.